aymannel/zxfermion/README.md

 ## Documentation

 #### _class_ `BaseGraph`
-- The `BaseGraph` class extends the PyZX `GraphS` class.
-It implements a number of useful methods for handling ZX diagrams.
+- Extends the `pyzx.GraphS` class, implementing a number of additional methods for handling ZX diagrams.
+- Please see the [PyZX documentation](https://pyzx.readthedocs.io/en/latest/api.html#pyzx.graph.base.BaseGraph) for other essential methods.

 ##### _property_ `min_qubit`
 - Returns the minimum qubit of the current graph.